plainsource/activekit/README.md

 end
 ```

-Creating the record will set the schedule attribute value to nil which signifies method is not scheduled:
+Creating the record will set the schedule attribute value to nil which signifies that the related method is not scheduled:
 ```ruby
 product = Product.create(name: "Nice Product")
 ```